 Sabah Oil and Gas Terminal, Sabah, Malaysia

-The Sabah Oil and Gas Terminal (SOGT) is a part of the Sabah-Sarawak Integrated Oil and Gas Project undertaken by Petronas Carigali in the state of Sabah, in east Malaysia.
-The terminal will process oil and gas produced from the region's offshore fields.
+The Sabah Oil and Gas Terminal (SOGT) is a part of the Sabah-Sarawak Integrated Oil and Gas Project (SSIOGP) undertaken by Petronas Carigali in the state of Sabah, in east Malaysia.
+The terminal processes oil and gas produced from the region's offshore fields.

-The integrated project involves construction of an upstream infrastructure to tap offshore oil and gas reserves in the Sabah region and process the produced resources.
-It includes offshore field development, construction of the SOGT and a 512km onshore pipeline called the Sabah-Sarawak Gas Pipeline.
+The integrated project involved construction of an upstream infrastructure to tap offshore oil and gas reserves in the Sabah region and process the produced resources.
+It included offshore field development, construction of the SOGT and a 512km onshore pipeline called the Sabah-Sarawak Gas Pipeline.

 The new terminal is needed because crude oil terminal Labuan and natural gas terminal KG Gayang do not have sufficient capacity to handle oil and gas production from new fields.

-The Sabah terminal is expected to be operational in 2014.
-It is designed to handle 300,000 barrels of oil per day and 1.25 billion cubic feet (bcf) of gas per day.
+The Sabah terminal became operational in December 2013.
+It is designed to handle 300,000 barrels of oil a day and 1.25 billion cubic feet (bcf) of gas a day.
 Sabah's capacity is equivalent to about 40% of Malaysia's crude oil production.

-The SOGT will serve the offshore fields developed as part of the Sabah-Sarawak Integrated Oil and Gas Project.
+The SOGT serves the offshore fields developed as part of the Sabah-Sarawak Integrated Oil and Gas Project.
 The fields include Gumusut / Kakap, Kinabalu Deep and East, Kebabangan and Malikai.

-The Sabah terminal is being built in a 250 acre greenfield site at Kimanis, a township that lies 45km from the city of Kota Kinabalu.
+The Sabah terminal occupies a 250-acre greenfield site at Kimanis, a township that lies 45km from the city of Kota Kinabalu.
 The location is proximate to a number of Sabah offshore fields.